CEO and Board Member

 Since 2004, Dr. Zasloff has been actively engaged in studies of innate immunity as Scientific Director of the MedStar-Georgetown Transplant Institute.
 His research interests remain focused on the role of antimicrobial peptides and aminosterols in health and disease, and application to the prevention and treatment of disease.
 He has published over 150 peer reviewed articles, and holds over 40 issued US patents.

-He recently founded Enterin, Inc. where he serves as Chairman and CEO.
+He founded Enterin in 2016 and serves as Chairman and CSO.
 He also serves as the lead independent Director on the Board of Amphastar Pharmaceuticals, Inc. and is a Director at Sarentis Therapeutics and Novo Therapeutics.
 He has received numerous awards including an honorary Doctor of Science from Georgetown University in 2011.

 Denise Barbut, MD, FRCP